"Dead Man's Cell Phone" by Sarah Ruhl

 "columbinus" by Stephen Karam and PJ Paraperelli

-AUDITIONS FOR FALL OUR MAINSTAGE PRODUCTIONS WILL BE ON WEDNESDAY AND THURSDAY, AUGUST 24TH AND 25TH BETWEEN 6PM AND 10PM.
+AUDITIONS FOR FALL OUR MAINSTAGE PRODUCTIONS WILL BE ON WEDNESDAY AND THURSDAY, AUGUST 24TH AND 25TH BETWEEN 7PM AND 10PM.
 CALLBACKS WILL BE ON FRIDAY, AUGUST 26TH.
-A SIGN-UP SHEET WILL BE POSTED ON THE DRAMA PRODUCTION BOARD IN BELK THEATRE AUGUST 22ND.
+A SIGN-UP SHEET IS POSTED ON THE DRAMA PRODUCTION BOARD IN BELK THEATRE AUGUST 22ND.
 SCRIPTS ARE NOW ON RESERVE IN RAMSEY LIBRARY.
 ALL UNC ASHEVILLE STUDENTS ARE ENCOURAGED TO AUDITION, YOU DO NOT NEED TO BE A DRAMA MAJOR TO AUDITION.

 We’ll kick off our season with the Tony Award winning play -The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade, also known simply as MARAT/SADE, by Peter Weiss directed by Rob Bowen.

 October 20th - 22nd at 7:30pm, October 23rd at 2:00pm